dfox/graybox-testing.org/what/index.md

 is more concerned about the internals of an application, including its data structures, algorithms, and the paths the code takes during operation.
-In order to write these kinds of tests, a developer must have intimate knowledge of the application source code.
-These kinds of tests tend to be very brittle, as they are highly coupled to the code itself.
-Though white box tests may be able to ensure all code paths function properly, they tend to miss areas which lack sufficient specification.
-Depending on what level they test at, they can also miss issues which arise when modules are fully integrated together.
+In order to write these kinds of tests, a developer must have intimate knowledge of the application source code and the different systems involved.
+They tend to be more brittle, as they are tightly coupled to the code itself.
+However, in order to really validate that an application functions as intended, the tests need some knowledge of its internals.
+They key is to minimize that knowledge and write the tests in such a way that changes to the tests are minimized as the source code changes.

 ## Gray Box Testing